C D E F

 polishing pad or brush to restore floor finish to glossy appearance.

-with a floor machine, suitable pad, and spray stripping solution.
+finish with a floor machine, suitable pad, and spray stripping

 Time- Four types of drying phenomena exist:

-tissue, cannot be made to adhere to the surface even when pressure
+or tissue, cannot be made to adhere to the surface even when

-used to describe how long polish film will resist changes in appearance
+term used to describe how long polish film will resist changes

-caused by foot traffic or other types of wear before spray buffing,
+in appearance caused by foot traffic or other types of wear

 Mopping-A maintenance method used to remove dust from floors